kelllyy101/clock_quest/README.md

 3. Define a color scheme that aligns with the application's aesthetic and enhances user experience.
 4. Select typography that complements the overall design and improves readability.
 5. Develop responsive HTML and CSS code to build the front-end of the website.
-6. Incorporate JavaScript to implement interactive features and user customization options.
-7. Conduct thorough testing to ensure the website functions correctly across different devices and browsers.
+6. Conduct thorough testing to ensure the website functions correctly across different devices and browsers.
-8. Deploy the website to a hosting platform for public access.
+7. Deploy the website to a hosting platform for public access.

-### Wireframes and Color Scheme

-Please refer to the wireframes and color scheme documents provided separately.

-*add screenshots*

 ## Features